camerondugan/camerondugan.com/contact.md

 Hello!

-You must want to get in touch!
+You want to get in touch?
 Congratulations, you are in luck!
 All of my contact information is infact on this page, feel free to send a message through any of these means:

 Email: cam@camerondugan.com

 Mastodon: [TheCam@fosstodon.org](https://fosstodon.org/@TheCam)

 You also might find me over on Gitlab: [cameron.dugan](https://gitlab.com/cameron.dugan)